For organizations where AI decisions carry legal, financial, or reputational risk.

 "AI-assisted forecasts and risk models are reaching the board."

-Leadership sees the output.
-They don't see the input, the assumptions, or the model limitations.
-Strategic decisions are being made on data no one has validated, questioned, or formally approved.
+Leadership sees the output — not the input, assumptions, or model limitations.
+Strategic decisions made on unvalidated data.

 Does your board know which numbers were AI-generated?